 • Connect your Nest Thermostat.

-The app also allows you to change the Nest's preset temperatures.
-From the home screen, select Thermostat and then select Settings.
-Once there, press Temperature Preferences and then Temperature Presets.
+The preset temperatures on your Nest can also be changed from the app.
+From the home screen, choose Thermostat and then select Settings.
+At this screen, select Temperature Preferences and then Temperature Presets.
 This will display your preset Comfort, Eco and Sleep temperatures.
-Choose the appropriate setting to change the temperature for that preset.
+By selecting one of those three options, you can change the temperature for that preset.

 The two easiest ways to schedule your Nest are:

 • Quick Schedule: Quick Schedules are based on the national average schedule for energy efficiency.
-When you are setting up your Nest, the Google Home app allows you to change the temperature with a schedule.
-If you choose that option, it displays a preset schedule and allows you to make changes.
+As you set the thermostat up, the Google Home app allows you to change the temperature with a schedule.
+If you select this feature, it will show a preset schedule before letting you customize it.
 After you've made all your choices, that’s the schedule it will use.

 To make tweaks or changes to your current schedule, open the Google Home app, select Thermostat and then tap on Schedules.
-Find the time of week you want to add a temperature to.
-Once you pick the day, tap Add and select the preset you want.
+You can then pick the day of the week that you want to add a temperature.
+After the day is selected, tap Add and select the preset you want.
 Finally, select Time before touching and dragging the numbers to change the time.
-Select Done to save changes.
+Your update won't be applied until you select Done.

 10. How to Set a Temperature Range on a Nest Thermostat

 To access Eco mode for customized temperature ranges, go to Settings and select Eco.
-That should display the current “Heat to” and “Cool to” temperature settings.
-You can select each and make any and all adjustments.
+The display will show any current “Heat to” and “Cool to” temperature settings.
+You can select each and adjust them to your desired temperature.
 When complete, select Done.

-A Nest Thermostat is compatible with most HVAC systems.
-The maker of Nest, Google, features a compatibility checking tool that shares questions concerning your location and existing setup to see which Nest model works with your system.
+Nest thermostats are compatible with most HVAC systems.
+Google, Nest's manufacturer, features a compatibility checking tool that asks a series of questions about your location and current setup to determine which Nest model is compatible with your system.

 If you don't think your Nest is compatible with your system, it’s best to reach out to a professional for smart thermostat installation in Mechanicsburg.
-Technicians with the proper experience can assess your system and, if your Nest is compatible, get it installed and on the road to saving you money in no time.
+An experienced technician will be able to evaluate your system and, if your Nest is compatible, install it quick so you can jump right into the savings and convenience.

-Nest Thermostats come with many features designed to make life more comfortable and save money.
+Nest Thermostats come with many features designed to improve comfort while keeping costs low.
 However, you can actually turn off the smart features if you prefer manual controls similar to normal thermostats.

-Don't forget, by doing this you clear all your temperature schedules and allowing the Nest to work like any other thermostat—it will display the temperature and let you change the temperature, but that’s about it.
+Bear in mind, by doing this you're eliminating your temperature schedules and letting the Nest work like any other thermostat—it will display the temperature and allow you to make changes, but that’s about it.

 Setting your thermostat to manual controls can be accomplished with the following steps: